Resources Like This:

 Tips for Free Adult Cat Promotions

-New research by ASPCA staff members Emily Weiss, PhD, CAAB, Senior Director of Shelter Research and Development, and Shannon Gramann, Manager of Shelter Research and Development, confirms what some innovative shelters have discovered: waiving the adoption fee for adult cats does not devalue the cats or the agency in the adopter's mind.
+Research by ASPCA's Shelter Research and Development team confirms what some innovative shelters have already discovered: Waiving the adoption fee for adult cats does not devalue the cats or the agency in the adopter's mind.

-However, as with most innovative programs, educating stakeholders and implementing with a well-thought-out strategy are critical to success.
+However, as with most innovative programs, educating stakeholders and implementing with a well-thought-out strategy is critical to success.
 Below are the common elements of the strategies used by agencies who have successfully implemented free cat promotions.
-You can also read detailed descriptions of the promotions at each agency.

 - The shelter will "give away" adult cats not because they aren't valuable, but because they ARE wonderful animals who deserve loving homes.
 It's worth foregoing the adoption fee to place these animals in good homes.